tofnoob/tofnoob.github.io/resources/dark_crystals.md

 ## ToF Competition
 Once in a while you can find Twitter/X competitions to win a certain amount of DC by sharing and retweeting posts.
 A recent competition in 2024 had the first prize at **42,000** DC!!

-These competitions usually appear in the Discord channel `discord-event-news`, which sometimes get re-posted on the ToF subreddit.
+These competitions usually appear in the ToF Discord channel `discord-event-news`, which sometimes get re-posted on the ToF subreddit.

 ![](images/42kdc.png)